sevenseasofbri/Orbital-README/README.md

   - Calender function adding same events multiple times
   - Welcoming text glitching
   - Overlapping places still get added to the Calender.

+# BUG FIXED: No need to refersh page after error alert(like shown in the video).
+Now you can simply enter the in and out time again with the same stored places after the error alert.

 ## Program Flow and Design

 1. This is a detailed Program Flow of our app currently.
 Looking at this should five any first time user a good idea of what our web application does.
 ![trello](https://github.com/sevenseasofbri/Orbital-README/blob/master/Images/ProgramFlowNEw.png)

 ## Project Management and Programming Practices
-We have used GitHub to handle our project with efficiency, by the next milestone we will be able to make our repository public. **Right now, we have sensitive information like API keys whose usage directly translates to our billing amount on Google Cloud (^_^").**
+We have used GitHub to handle our project with efficiency, by the next milestone we will be able to make our repository public.
+And trello for project management.
-We took the feedback from Milestone 1 and decided to ensure documentation and keep track of our features through trello and a more detailed README.

 - **Github**
 ![github](https://github.com/sevenseasofbri/Orbital-README/blob/master/Images/Screenshot%20(154).png)